dispersionlab/gitshow9/score.md

 Mix 1 | Quiet percussive sound, raspy rising sound is prominent.
 Mix 2 | Very deep, echoing percussive sound.
 Mix 3 | Noise on beat, for giving the percussion a little more dirt.
 Mix 4 | A echoing, warbling percussion sound, with a slight splash to it.
-Changes volume drastically, be careful with the levels on this.
+Changes volume drastically..
 Mix 5 | The melodic lead section.
 Mix 6 | Drone bass section.